Daisaku Ikeda: Accolades

-Academic honors

-In November 2010, citing his peacebuilding efforts and promotion of cultural exchange and humanist education, the University of Massachusetts Boston bestowed an honorary doctorate upon Ikeda, marking the 300th such title conferred by higher learning institutions in more than 50 countries, which Ikeda accepted, he said, on behalf of SGI members and in recognition of their contributions to peace, culture and education.
-He received his first honorary doctorate in 1975 from Moscow State University and, as of August 2020, some 395 such academic honors.

 Personal life

-Ikeda lives in Tokyo with his wife, Kaneko Ikeda (née Kaneko Shiraki), whom he married on 3 May 1952.
-The couple had three sons, Hiromasa (vice president of Soka Gakkai), Shirohisa (died 1984), and Takahiro.
+Ikeda lived in Tokyo with his wife, Kaneko Ikeda (née Kaneko Shiraki), whom he married on 3 May 1952.
+The couple had three sons, Hiromasa, Shirohisa (died 1984), and Takahiro.

+Hiromasa Ikeda is the executive vice-president of the Soka Gakkai International and trustee of the Soka University in Japan.

+Takahiro Ikeda is director of the Soka School System, the educational corporation of the Sôka Gakkai.

+Daisaku Ikeda died on 15 November 2023, at the age of 95.
+His death was publicly announced on 18 November.

 Books

-Ikeda is a prolific writer, peace activist, and interpreter of Nichiren Buddhism.
-His interests in photography, art, philosophy, poetry and music are reflected in his published works.
-In his essay collections and dialogues with political, cultural, and educational figures he discusses, among other topics: the transformative value of religion, the universal sanctity of life, social responsibility, and sustainable progress and development.
+Dialogue with Toynbee

 The 1976 publication of Choose Life: A Dialogue (in Japanese, Nijusseiki e no taiga) is the published record of dialogues and correspondences that began in 1971 between Ikeda and British historian Arnold J. Toynbee about the "convergence of East and West" on contemporary as well as perennial topics ranging from the human condition to the role of religion and the future of human civilization.
-Toynbee's 12-volume A Study of History had been translated into Japanese, which along with his lecture tours and periodical articles about social, moral and religious issues gained him popularity in Japan.
-However, Toynbee being "paid well" for the interviews with Ikeda raised criticism, and questioning arose about an attempt to use Toynbee's reputation.
+As of 2012, the book had been translated and published in twenty-six languages.

+But Toynbee being "paid well" for the interviews with Ikeda raised criticism : "he accepted the dialogue with the controversial Ikeda primarily for the money", according to historian Louis Turner.
 To an expat's letter critical of Toynbee's association with Ikeda and Soka Gakkai, Toynbee wrote back: "I agree with Soka Gakkai on religion as the most important thing in human life, and on opposition to militarism and war."
-To another letter critical of Ikeda, Toynbee responded: "Mr. Ikeda's personality is strong and dynamic and such characters are often controversial.
-My own feeling for Mr. Ikeda is one of great respect and sympathy."
-As of 2012, the book had been translated and published in twenty-six languages.